 In the 1980s I had been a trainee at an advertising agency that produced media for the “Kreissparkasse” bank in the administrative districts Dueren and Heinsberg.
-One of my most favourite tasks was to supply all bank offices with the newest advertising posters – first of all not because of the professional aspect.
+One of my favorite tasks was to supply all bank offices with the newest advertising posters – first of all not because of the professional aspect.
 It was more the fact that every three months I could cruise across both districts for five days.
-Time in which I have learned so much about the regions and in which I sometimes had been at places which do not exist anymore today.
+Time in which I have learned so much about the regions and in which I sometimes had been at places that do not exist anymore today.
 Two offices I had to support were at places where the Hambach opencast lignite mine is located now.
-During my three-year apprenticeship, I visited these spots twelve times and because of this rhythm, I saw them crumble and disappear as in time-lapse.
-One of the offices had been near the little village Lich-Steinstrass [50° 55′ 40.375″ N 6° 30′ 24.692″ E ] and one day I heard that a nameless field some kilometres further few from the original village got the title “Lich-Steinstrass” too [50° 55′ 47.95″ N 6° 22′ 45.264″ E].
-With the money and in the imagination of Rheinbraun/RWE this should be the place where the future expropriated people could fulfil their individual architectural dreams.
-In my memory, the new Lich-Steinstrass had started then like an architecture catalogue of possibilities and impossibilities – a village with so many different house models, facades colours and so indifferent materials.
+During my three-year apprenticeship, I visited these spots twelve times and because of this rhythm, I saw them crumble and disappear as in a time-lapse.
+One of the offices had been near the little village Lich-Steinstrass [50° 55′ 40.375″ N 6° 30′ 24.692″ E ] and one day I heard that a nameless field some kilometers further few from the original village got the title “Lich-Steinstrass” too [50° 55′ 47.95″ N 6° 22′ 45.264″ E].
+With the money and in the imagination of Rheinbraun/RWE this should be the place where the future expropriated people could fulfill their individual architectural dreams.
+In my memory, the new Lich-Steinstrass had started then like an architecture catalog of possibilities and impossibilities – a village with so many different house models, facades colors and so indifferent materials.
 Is homeland a factual matter which we can buy?
+This a question that comes up even today in 2023 at Lützerath.
 But this part of my post is not the reason why I remember Lich-Steinstrass so well.
-The story is that someday I had been on a visit at the bank offices near Lich-Steinstrass when I heard that the demolition of the St. Andreas and St. Matthias Church and the relocation of the cemetery would just take place.
+The story is that someday I had been on a visit to the bank offices near Lich-Steinstrass when I heard that the demolition of St. Andreas and St. Matthias Church and the relocation of the cemetery would just take place.
 Coincidence I had a cheap snapshot fix focus camera with me and a B&W film in it with 5-6 unexposed frames.
 So I could make the few following TIME:LOCKS.
-Only some years later in 1989 RWE had completed the job and since then Lich-Steinstrass is just a memory.
+Only some years later in 1989, RWE completed the job and since then Lich-Steinstrass is just a memory.

-At last a photo I took in the winter of the same year: in the foreground a small farm, in the background the overburden mountain on whose shoulder an overburden excavator can be seen.
-12 month after I took the photo the farm had disappeared.
+At last a photo I took in the winter of the same year: in the foreground a small farm, in the background the overburdened mountain on whose shoulder an overburdened excavator can be seen.
+12 months after I took the photo the farm had disappeared.